PRP For Hair Restoration

 Dr. Fisher recommends one PRP treatment per month for three to four months, with follow-up treatments every three to six months, depending of the patient’s response to treatment.
 For most patients with thinning hair or pattern baldness, this is viewed as an ongoing maintenance program to overcome the tendency for the hair follicles to become dormant.

-What Is The Recovery Time After PRP Treatment?
+Recovery After PRP Therapy

 There isn’t really any recovery.
 You may take an over-the-counter pain medication if you feel any soreness, but you can shower and wash your hair immediately.
 Dr. Fisher usually recommends holding off one to two days with typical hair maintenance, such as blow drying, coloring, curling, etc.